duncanaustin98/galfind/docs/source/getting_started/installation.rst

 source activate galfind_env # Activate the virtual environment conda activate galfind_env # Activate the conda environment

-Then run pip install . in the galfind root directory
+Then run pip install -e . in the galfind root directory to install in editable mode.

 To download SExtractor: `brew install sextractor`
 You will need homebrew installed: To do this follow instructions at https://brew.sh/